UoA-CARES-Student/hello-students/README.md

 ```

 ## Directory hierarchy & Code structure
 Please provide a directory hierarchy for your project.
-If you use Ubuntu, you can use this command to get it(tree hello-students)
+If you use Ubuntu, you can use this command to get it(tree hello-students).
+Also, you can use this command(git ls-tree -r --name-only HEAD | tree --fromfile) to get the structure under git control.

 <pre>
 hello-students